mne-tools/mne-python/doc/source/manual/sampledata.rst

 is then attached to the noise-covariance matrix and will be automatically loaded when the inverse-operator decomposition is computed.

-.. note:: You can study the contents of the covariance    matrix computation description file ``audvis.cov`` with    help of Section 4.14
+.. note:: You can study the contents of the covariance    matrix computation description file ``audvis.cov`` with the help of :ref:`CACEBACG`.

 .. _CHDIJBIG: